Enrolling in COBRA Coverage

 Declining COBRA Coverage

 To decline COBRA coverage, return COBRA enrollment Form A with the “I decline COBRA coverage” option marked.
 COBRA coverage will not be available to you once it is declined.
-If you fail to return an enrollment form, your right to COBRA coverage will expire after 60 days from the date you received the notice.
+If you fail to return an enrollment form, your right to COBRA coverage will expire after 60 days from the date on the COBRA notification.